2.4 Land Easements

 2.4.3.3 Treatment of Subsurface Rights as an Intangible Asset

-As indicated in Example
+As indicated in Example 2-7, certain

-entity the right to use area beneath the surface
+easements may give an entity the right to use area

-arisen about whether land below the surface should
+land below the surface should be considered a unit

-be considered a unit of account that is separate
+of account that is separate from the land’s

-whether a lease exists.
-Alternatively, others have
+exists.
+Alternatively, others have questioned

-that is outside the scope of ASC 842.
+outside the scope of ASC 842.

 We believe that it may be